oraqlle/slide-decks/scripts.md

 # Structured C++

+## Overview

-During this meetup we be discussing how to define our own types in C++ using classes and structures.
+During this meetup we will be discussing how to define our own types in C++ using classes and structures.
 This will involve looking at how C++ structures data in memory by created basic aggregations.
 We will then briefly look at how to hide parts of a type to users of the type followed by looking at how to define operations on our custom types.
 We will then look at how to control the lifetime of our types and bind the lifetime or resources our type owns to the lifetime of the containing class itself using RAII.
 At the end we will look at some extra properties possessed by classes and highlight how they can be useful.

-## Overview

 - [Structured C++](#structured-c)
   - [Overview](#overview)